Pakistan premier says UAE extends $2B loan, offers $1B more - KESQ

 Associated Press

-DUBAI, United Arab Emirates (AP) — Pakistan’s prime minister says that the United Arab Emirates agreed to extend a $2 billion loan to his country and provide a additional $1 billion as his nation struggles to recover from devastating floods this summer and a dire economic crisis.
-Prime Minister Shahbaz Sharif’s office made the announcement after he met on Thursday with the leader of the UAE, Abu Dhabi ruler Sheikh Mohammed bin Zayed Al Nahyan.
-The statement said Sheikh Mohammed agreed to the loan extension and the new loan.
+DUBAI, United Arab Emirates (AP) — Pakistan’s prime minister says that the United Arab Emirates agreed to extend a $2 billion loan to his country and provide a additional $1 billion as his nation struggles to recover from devastating floods this summer.
+Prime Minister Shahbaz Sharif’s office made the announcement after he met Thursday with the leader of the UAE, Abu Dhabi ruler Sheikh Mohammed bin Zayed Al Nahyan.
+It said Sheikh Mohammed agreed to the loan extension and the new loan.
 The Emirates did not immediately acknowledge the extension of the loan and the granting of the additional billion.